all

 Zaglav is a small village located on the island's southeastern coast, above the bay Triluka.
 Traditionally, the population is engaged in agriculture, olive growing, and fishing.
 The settlement is the main ferry port on the island.

 Zaglav is an unavoidable sailing point for all boaters because of the gas station located there, the only one located in this part of the Zadar archipelago.
-Zaglav port has a small nautical port with power and water supply, no showers.
+Zaglav port has a small nautical port with power and water supply, but no showers.

 Veli Rat